 Class 8 Geography Chapter 5 Question Answers

-CBSE NCERT Solutions for Class 8 Social Science Geography Chapter 5 Industries is given below in updated form for session 2022-23.
-Download NCERT Solutions offline apps for iOS and Android for offline use free of cost.
-All the apps are updated for new academic session 2022-2023.
+CBSE NCERT Solutions for Class 8 Social Science Geography Chapter 5 Human Resources is given below in updated form for session 2023-24.
+Download these solutions for offline use or use it online without downloading.

 Important Notes on 8th Geography Chapter 5

 1. Topography: People always prefer to live on plains rather than mountains and plateaus because these areas are suitable for farming, manufacturing and service activities.
 The Ganga plains are the most densely populated areas of the world while mountains like Andes, Alps and Himalayas are sparsely populated.

 2. Climate: People usually avoid extreme climates that are very hot or very cold like Sahara desert, Polar Regions of Russia, Canada and Antarctica.

 3. Minerals: Areas with mineral deposits are more populated.
 Diamond mines of South Africa and discovery of oil in the Middle East lead to settling of people in these areas.